jclsn/vim-qt/README.md

 * ``:QtAssist`` searches the word under the cursor in [Qt Assistant](https://doc.qt.io/qt-6/assistant-quick-guide.html), if installed.
 The path must be provided as ``let g:vimqt_assistant = '/usr/bin/assistant'``.
+* ``:QtDoc`` searches the word under the cursor in the Qt documentation in your browser.

 ## Related works: